filipe1309/algoexpert-ts-solutions/README.md

 ## 💬 About

-This repository contains my solutions for the challenges from [AlgoExpert](https://www.algoexpert.io/).
+This repository contains some solutions for the challenges from [AlgoExpert](https://www.algoexpert.io/) Coding Questions.

+> :memo: **Note:**
-> All challenges and tests are in [src](./src)/level-name/challenge-name.
+> I've not finished all challenges yet, and I'm constantly updating this
-> After every commit, the tests are run by a Githook.
-> After every push, the tests are run by a [Github Action](https://github.com/filipe1309/algoexpert-ts-solutions/blob/main/.github/workflows/tests.yaml).
+> repository with new solutions, new structures, new tests, etc. So, if you want
+> to see the most recent changes, check the last challenge that are marked as
+> done in the challenge list below.

 [Improve this about section]: #